PATIENT SAFETY IS A PUZZLE.

 FUNDING

-The Jewish Healthcare Foundation invested $325,000 through the Pittsburgh Regional Health Initiative to ignite the Patient Safety Technology Challenge and anticipates generating additional funding.
-PRHI provides grants up to $10,000 to organizations that will integrate patient safety into their event by offering an award to generate ideas for a technological solution to address a leading patient safety problem anywhere along the continuum of care framed around five problem categories: medications, procedural/surgical, patient care, infections and diagnostic safety.
+The Jewish Healthcare Foundation made an initial investment of $325,000 through the Pittsburgh Regional Health Initiative to ignite the Patient Safety Technology Challenge.
+PRHI provided grants up to $10,000 to organizations that integrated patient safety into their event by offering an award to generate ideas for a technological solution to address a leading patient safety problem anywhere along the continuum of care framed around five problem categories: medications, procedural/surgical, patient care, infections and diagnostic safety.

 LONG-TERM IMPACT